rali88/SQL-case-study-A-B-test/README.md

-# SQL case study: A/Btest
+# SQL case study: A/B test
 SQL for A/B test on model yammer data.

 Link to SQL case study: